 3. Pesto Chicken Pasta

-This flavor-packed meal is very frugal if you have a few basil plants or a CSA with a generous basil harvest.
+This flavor-packed meal is very frugal if you can make your own pesto with a few basil plants or if your CSA has a generous basil harvest.
 Making pesto takes about two minutes with a food processor and is an easy fix for many different meals.
 Incorporate these variations as needed:

 Gluten-free: Use rice or quinoa pasta or Easy Summer Zucchini Noodles.

 Grain-Free: Serve pesto on grilled or baked chicken with a generous side.

 Vegetarian: Omit chicken.

 Make-Ahead Tips: Use leftover chicken or bake a bunch ahead of time and keep in the freezer.
 You can also freeze pesto and thaw it the day of.

 This meal can mostly be prepared the morning of, then assembled in a few minutes at dinner.
 Tomato & Basil Bruschetta is one of my favorite ways to use leftover pieces from Stuffed Tomatoes or seconds tomatoes (produce with dents or blemishes that you can get for cheap or free).
 If you’re firing up the grill for the meat, go ahead and grill the bread too.